 3 – Big Ben and Westminster Parliament

-When you walk out of Westminster Tube you will be staring at the Parliament Building and Big Ben 2 of London’s most iconic sights and ones that should be on the top of your visiting the sites of London list.
-Head to the left out onto the bridge to get some great shots of Big Ben and the Parliament (Like we did here).
+When you walk out of Westminster Tube station you will be staring at the Parliament Building and Big Ben 2 of London’s most iconic sights and ones that should be on the top of your visiting the sites of London list.
+Head to the left out onto the bridge to get some great shots of Big Ben and the Parliament (like we did here).
 Just across the river from Big Ben is The London Eye and The London Dungeons.
 We attended the London Dungeons a few days later.
 The London Eye is one of the 4 giant observation wheels worldwide providing uninterrupted views of the city of London.

 4 – Westminster Abbey

-200 meters from the Westminster tube is Westminster Abbey.
+200 meters from the Westminster tube station is Westminster Abbey.
 This is one the best-known churches in the world.
 It is the site of Royal Weddings and the final resting place of many Medieval Royals.
 Bloody Mary, Elizabeth the 1st, Anne of Cleaves, Mary Queen of Scots, just to name a few, have found their final resting place here in the amazing cathedral.
 Westminster Abbey provides kids find and seek game which is still one of the most fun activities in London for kids.
 The kids have a clipboard and have to find certain things located in the Cathedral.
 Once located the kids need to answer some questions.
-My kids enjoyed this and they get a free souvenir at the end which made it a winner in our family.
+My kids enjoyed this and they got a free souvenir at the end which made it a winner in our family.

 5 – Buckingham Palace